storybookjs/marko/docs/configure/user-interface.md

 TODO: add image mentioned in the SB 6.0 needs to be further vetted
 </div>

 Usually it is a good idea to use a nesting scheme that mirrors the filesystem path of the components.
-So if you have a file `components/modals/Alert.js` you might name the CSF file `components/modals/Alert.stories.js` and tile it “Components/Modals/Alert”.
+So if you have a file `components/modals/Alert.js` you might name the CSF file `components/modals/Alert.stories.js` and title it “Components/Modals/Alert”.

 #### Roots